tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/常见问题/弹性集群类/弹性集群相关_intl_en.md

 ### How do I create or modify the container network of an EKS cluster?[](id:FAQ2)

 When creating a cluster, you need to select a VPC as the cluster network and specify a subnet as the container network.
 For more information, see [Notes on the Container Network](https://intl.cloud.tencent.com/document/product/457/34048).
 The Pod of EKS directly occupies an IP address of the container network subnet.
-When using the cluster, you can create or modify the container network through creating or removing the virtual node.
+When using the cluster, you can create or modify the container network through creating or removing the super node.
 The detailed instructions are shown below.

-#### Step 1: Create a virtual node to add a container network[](id:create)
+#### Step 1: Create a super node to add a container network[](id:create)

 1. Log in to the TKE console, click **[Elastic Cluster](https://console.cloud.tencent.com/tke2/ecluster)** in the left sidebar, and click the ID of the cluster for which you need to modify the container network.
-2. On the cluster details page, click **Virtual node** in the left sidebar to enter the **Virtual node** page, and click **Create virtual node**.
+2. On the cluster details page, click **super node** in the left sidebar to enter the **super node** page, and click **Create super node**.
-3. On the **Create virtual node** page, select the container network with sufficient IP addresses and click **OK**.
+3. On the **Create super node** page, select the container network with sufficient IP addresses and click **OK**.
    ![](https://qcloudimg.tencent-cloud.cn/raw/28da152bf95cd0c8eb1898c50955547c.png)

-#### Step 2: Remove the virtual node to delete the container network
+#### Step 2: Remove the super node to delete the container network

 <dx-alert infotype="notice" title=" ">
-Make sure that at least one virtual node remains in the elastic cluster after the removal.
-If there is only one virtual node, you cannot remove it.
+Make sure that at least one super node remains in the elastic cluster after the removal.
+If there is only one super node, you cannot remove it.
 </dx-alert>

-Before removing a virtual node, you need to drain all Pods on it (excluding those managed by DaemonSet) to other virtual nodes.
-After the draining is completed, you can remove the virtual node; otherwise, the removal will fail.
+Before removing a super node, you need to drain all Pods on it (excluding those managed by DaemonSet) to other super nodes.
+After the draining is completed, you can remove the super node; otherwise, the removal will fail.
 The detailed directions are as shown below.

-1. Log in to the TKE console, click **[Elastic Cluster](https://console.cloud.tencent.com/tke2/ecluster)** in the left sidebar, and click the ID of the cluster from which you need to remove the virtual node.
+1. Log in to the TKE console, click **[Elastic Cluster](https://console.cloud.tencent.com/tke2/ecluster)** in the left sidebar, and click the ID of the cluster from which you need to remove the super node.
-2. On the cluster details page, select **Virtual node** in the left sidebar, and click **More** > **Drain** on the right of the node name.
+2. On the cluster details page, select **Super node** in the left sidebar, and click **More** > **Drain** on the right of the node name.
    ![](https://qcloudimg.tencent-cloud.cn/raw/e6f6450c760f8d76f5b45146b74238d8.png)
 3. In the **Drain node** window, click **OK**.
    <dx-alert infotype="notice" title=" ">
    Note that Pods will be rebuilt once the node is drained.
    </dx-alert>
     After the node is drained, it will enter the "Blocked" status, and no more Pods can be scheduled to it.
-4. On the **Virtual node** page, click **Remove** on the right of the node name.
+4. On the **Super node** page, click **Remove** on the right of the node name.
 5. In the **Delete node** pop-up window, click **OK**.

 ---